 Learning how to clean gutters is relatively easy if you don't mind getting a little dirty and you aren't afraid of climbing a ladder.

-If you are a Homeowners who suffer substantial problem with tree fall-out, here are some logical reasons to consider a more practical solution at a reasonable cost.
+If you are a Homeowner who suffer's substantial problem with tree fall-out, here are some logical reasons to consider a more practical solution at a reasonable cost.

 Roof and gutter debris can create a fire hazard around your roof.
 If you live in an area at risk for fire, you must be extra careful about keeping your roof and gutters clean.
 If burning embers settle into this debris and ignite, the result could be catastrophic.